standard-for-public-code/standard-for-public-code/docs/standard-for-public-code.md

 ## [Use a coherent style](https://standard.publiccode.net/criteria/style.html)

-- [ ] criterion met.
+- [x] criterion met.

 Requirement | meets | links and notes
 -----|-----|-----
-Contributions MUST adhere to either a coding or writing style guide, either the codebase community's own or an existing one that is advertised in or part of the codebase. |  | Some guidance, could be made clearer in the CONTRIBUTING
+Contributions MUST adhere to either a coding or writing style guide, either the codebase community's own or an existing one that is advertised in or part of the codebase. | Ok |
 Contributions SHOULD pass automated tests on style. | Ok |
 The codebase SHOULD include inline comments and documentation for non-trivial sections. | N/A | maybe some of the Jekyll could apply
 Including sections on [understandable English](https://standard.publiccode.net/criteria/understandable-english-first.html) in the style guide is OPTIONAL. | Ok |